360VOTS: Visual Object Tracking and Segmentation in Omnidirectional Videos: Related Work

 \subsection{Benchmarks for Visual Object Tracking}

 With the remarkable development of the visual object tracking community, previous works have proposed numerous benchmarks in various scenarios.

-ALOV300~\cite{alov300} is a sparse benchmark introducing 152K frames and 16K annotations, while UAVDT~\cite{uavdt} focuses on UAV scenarios and has 100 videos.
-TrackingNet~\cite{trackingnet} is a large-scale dataset collecting more than 14M frames based on the YT-BB dataset~\cite{YT-BB}.
-As YT-BB only provides fine-grained annotations at 1 FPS, they explored a tracker to densify the annotations without further manual refinement.
-OxUvA~\cite{OxUvA} targets long-term tracking by constructing 337 video sequences, but each video only has 30 frames annotated.
+{ALOV300~\cite{alov300} is a sparse benchmark introducing 152K frames and 16K annotations.
+TrackingNet~\cite{trackingnet} is a large-scale sparse dataset collecting more than 14M frames based on the YT-BB dataset~\cite{YT-BB}.
+OxUvA~\cite{OxUvA} targets long-term tracking by constructing 337 video sequences.}

 One of the first dense BBox benchmarks is OTB100~\cite{otb100} which is extended from OTB50~\cite{otb50} and has 100 sequences.
-NUS-PRO~\cite{nus-pro} takes the feature of occlusion-level annotation and provides 365 sequences, while TC128~\cite{tc128} researches the chromatic information in visual tracking.
-UAV123~\cite{uav123} and DTB70~\cite{dtb70} offer 123 and 70 aerial videos of rigid objects and humans in various scenes.
-NfS~\cite{nfs} consists of more than 380K frames captured at 240 FPS studying higher frame rate tracking, while LaSOT~\cite{lasot} is a large-scale and category balanced benchmark of premium quality.
+NUS-PRO~\cite{nus-pro} takes the feature of occlusion-level annotation and provides 365 sequences, while TC128~\cite{tc128} researches the chromatic information in visual tracking. {UAV123~\cite{uav123}, DTB70~\cite{dtb70}, and UAVDT~\cite{uavdt} offer hundreds of aerial videos containing rigid objects and humans in various scenes.} NfS~\cite{nfs} consists of more than 380K frames captured at 240 FPS studying higher frame rate tracking, while LaSOT~\cite{lasot} is a large-scale and category-balanced benchmark of premium quality.
 GOT-10k~\cite{got10k} provides about 1.5M annotations and 84 classes of objects, aiming at generic object tracking.
-The annual tracking challenge VOT~\cite{VOT} offered 62 sequences and 20K frames in 2022.
-A more recent benchmark TOTB~\cite{totb} mainly focuses on transparent object tracking.
-TREK-150~\cite{trek150} introduces 150 sequences of tracking in First Person Vision (FPV) with the interaction between the person and the target object.
+The annual tracking challenge VOT~\cite{VOT} offered 62 sequences and 20K frames in 2022. {Under specific conditions, TOTB~\cite{totb} focuses on transparent object tracking, while TREK-150~\cite{trek150} introduces First Person Vision (FPV) videos that interact with the target object.}

 Differently, our 360VOT focuses on object tracking and explores new representations on omnidirectional videos.
 A summarized comparison with existing VOT benchmarks is reported in the upper part of Table~\ref{tab:benchmark}.